schneems/method_cacheable/readme.md

 Cache method calls and speed up your Ruby on Rails application with MethodCacheable.
 It's kindof like [ cache_method](https://github.com/seamusabshere/cache_method?utm_source=rubyweekly&utm_medium=email) but it's more explicit about what's being cached and how.

+## Simplicity Rules

+This is a very very small library wrapped around `Rails.cache` api.
+It's goal is to be easy to use, and flexible (can be used without Rails).
+Currently method_cacheable weights in at about 200 lines with documentation (not counting tests and readme)

 In your Model include `MethodCacheable`

 app/models/user.rb